awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

 1. After the next execution of your maintenance window, check your email for a message from Amazon SNS and open the email message\.
 Amazon SNS can take a few minutes to send the email message\.

-For more information about registering tasks for a maintenance window from the command line, see [Amazon EC2 Systems Manager API Reference](https://docs.aws.amazon.com/ssm/latest/APIReference/) and the [Systems Manager AWS CLI Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.
+For more information about registering tasks for a maintenance window from the command line, see [Register tasks with the maintenance window](mw-cli-tutorial-tasks.md)\.